thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 All too often, development focuses on throughput, testing on quality and operations on stability.
 In reality, these are all system-level outcomes that help achieve organisational goals.
 They can only be achieved by close collaboration between everyone involved in the IT delivery process (Farley and Humble 2011).
 Ultimately, releasing IT systems is a team activity, not an individual activity.
 The whole team succeeds or fails as a team, together.
 Hence, the team is accountable for the delivery.

 For this to work, it is crucial to implement the [*Deployment Pipeline*](#deployment-pipeline) pattern so that everyone in the team can see, at a glance, the status of the system, its health, the various builds, the results of the tests, and the state of the environments where the system can be deployed.
-This creates empowerment for the team.
+This creates empowerment for the team (Farley and Humble 2011).

 ### Done Means Released

 A feature is only done when it delivers value to a user (Farley and Humble 2011).
 Inevitably, done means deployed into production and released to users.

 There are cases where this is not particularly achievable.
 Think of mobile apps that need to go through a vetting process before landing in the app store.
 In this situation, we dial back to the next best option.
 Done means submitted to the store.
-At that moment, we have the actual release artefact, together with the release notes.
-If that is still a bridge too far for valid reasons, we can dial one step back.
+At that moment, we have the actual binary release artefact, together with the release notes.
+If that is still a bridge too far, for valid reasons, we can dial one step back.
 It is done when it can be used and showcased in a production-like environment.

 There is no such thing as 80% done.
 It is either done or not.
 It is very binary.
 There is no in-between.

 This has an important corollary.
 One person from the team does not have the power to get something done.
 It is a team effort.
-It requires team members to collaborate to get it done.
+It requires team members to collaborate to get it done (Farley and Humble 2011).
 Therefore, we have to be [*Accountable as a Team for the Delivery Process*](#accountable-as-a-team-for-the-delivery-process).
 It is the whole team's responsibility.

 ### Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software

 Releasing software should be easy and happen with confidence, without pain (Farley and Humble 2011).
 This reduces risks and, more importantly, stress for the team.

-It is reliable, as with every run of the [*Deployment Pipeline*](#deployment-pipeline), we test every single part of the release process, constantly.
+It is reliable, as with every run of the [*Deployment Pipeline*](#deployment-pipeline), we test every single part of the release process, constantly (Farley and Humble 2011).

 We demand efficiency to shorten the time to market and accelerate feedback to gain more information and run more experiments.
 Eventually, efficiency reduces the [Cost of Delay](https://blackswanfarming.com/cost-of-delay/).
 We want to know as quickly as possible if the thing we have just implemented, deployed into production and released to users is actually being used and how it is used.
 Based on this information, we can make new decisions and run new experiments to find new unmet needs of our users.
 As such, finding new ways to delight our users, which is a massive competitive advantage.

-The repeatability, reliability and determinism derive from two foundations: [*Everything we need to build, deploy, test and release our system should be under Version Control*](#version-control-everything), and [*Continuous Testing*](#continuous-testing); and two other principles: [*Do It More Often When It Hurts*](#do-it-more-often-when-it-hurts), and  [*Automate the Right Things*](#automate-the-right-things).
+The repeatability, reliability and determinism derive from two foundations: [*Version Control Everything*](#version-control-everything), and [*Continuous Testing*](#continuous-testing); and two other principles: [*Do It More Often When It Hurts*](#do-it-more-often-when-it-hurts), and  [*Automate the Right Things*](#automate-the-right-things).

 Interestingly, though repeatability, reliability and determinism derive from *Do It More Often When It Hurts* because if we want to do something more often, we need that repeatability, reliability and determinism.
 But, it is also a prerequisite to *Do It More Often When It Hurts*.
-It is a bidirectional influence, such as quality and throughput.
+There is that bidirectional influence, similar to quality and throughput, which amplifies each other.

 ### Build Quality In